 The initial copies were distributed to a lucky few buyers who were in attendance on the course of the evening.
 And ultimately, we've had a wonderful reception so far.
 I'm delighted to say the book is going to be parsing through the world's publishing systems and it will be live in the very near future Ladies and gentlemen, coming to a system near you, be at Amazon, be at a bookstore, be it all manners of business distribution across the world, but admittedly, they don't quite run the T plus two and publishing so it'll probably be about t plus 12 to t plus 20.
 However, Victor death is live.
 I have a few copies in my suitcase, and I'm now about to leave London.
 Thank you very much for joining me for the exchange invest weekly.
 My name is Patrick L. Young.
 I look forward to speaking with you next week.

-Transcript: This week in the parish of bourses and market structure: ICE moving some CCP out of London.
-The European Union kills crypto privacy...
+Transcript: This week in the parish of bourses and market structure: We’ve got a Caribbean vibe as we’re recording out side from the beautiful...